jrburke/module/README.md

 That PartialParsedFunction is annotated with these pieces of information:

-* module dependencies referenced (it would include 'a' since )
+* module dependencies referenced.
+* list of macros needed.
 * reader tokens waiting for final compile forms to be available.

 The module loader runs a's factory function to create the runtime exports for
 a.
 Now that it is complete, the module loader comes to b's factory function.

-Since that factory function is a PartialParsedFunction, it uses the macros needed for it from the set it knows that were found from 'a', then completes the final parsing of the function to a regular function and then executes it.
+Since that factory function is a PartialParsedFunction, it grabs 'unless' from 'a', then completes the final parsing of the function, and uses that function in place of the PartialParsedFunction, and then executes that function.

 ## ES spec changes